axiom-data-science/ncreplayer/README.md

 Usage: ncreplay [OPTIONS] FILENAME COMMAND [ARGS]...

 Options:
   --brokers TEXT                 Kafka broker string (comman separated)
                                  [required]
   --topic TEXT                   Kafka topic to send the data to  [required] --packing [json|avro|msgpack]  The data packing algorithm to use --registry TEXT                URL to a Schema Registry if avro packing is
                                  requested
-  --meta / --no-meta              Include the `nco-json` metadata in each
+  --uid TEXT                     Variable name, global attribute, or value to
-                                  message?
+                                 use for the uid values --gid TEXT                     Variable name, global attribute, or value to use for the gid values --meta / --no-meta             Include the `nco-json` metadata in each message?
   --help                         Show this message and exit.

 Commands:
-  batch   Batch process a netCDF file in chunks, pausing every [chunk] for... stream  Streams each unqiue timestep in the netCDF file every `delta`...
+  batch   Batch process a netCDF file in chunks, pausing every [chunk]... stream  Streams each unique timestep in the netCDF file every [delta]...
 ```

 ### batch